K-Fayaz/Roster-Management-App/README.md

 Allows users to view details about players in the formation.
 Clicking on a player reveals their information and position-specific stats.
 Goalkeepers show Clean Sheets and Saves, while other positions show Goals, Assists, Appearance, and Minutes Played.

+# How to Run Locally
+1.Clone the repository.
+2.Install dependencies using npm install.
+3.Run the application locally with npm start.